KovalskyF/KovalskyF.github.io/04-Storytelling/Outline.md

 Skill gap kills creativity.
 Not because of laziness.
 It's the barriers.

-In Figma, you can iterate and iterate.
+In Figma, you can play.
 The only limit is your own imagination.
 And if you do run into the problem that you just can't do it in Figma?
 There's probably a plugin for that.

 ---